openintegrationhub/Data-and-Domain-Models/DataModels/DataModels.md

 The Open Integration Hub (OIH) provides an asynchronous way of integrating applications and services.
 Modelling data which is processed by an OIH instance must always consider this fact!

-One consequence is, that it must be possible to sent data records to and receive them from an OIH without the need or even possibility for the receiver to eagerly fetch referenced further records of any kindthrough an API or data store (like the _optional_ OIH Data Hub).
+One consequence is, that it must be possible to sent data records to and receive them from an OIH without the need or even possibility for the receiver to eagerly fetch referenced further records of any kind through an API or data store (like the _optional_ OIH Data Hub).

 A data model representing a certain professional domain normally consists of numerous entities.
 Hence, it is necessary to split such a data model into smaller parts to enable the transfer of optimized amounts of data through an OIH: